The IRS requires Kickstarter to file a 1099-K tax form for each successful project that meets the following requirements:

 The 1099-K is a tax form that includes all reportable payment transactions associated with your project and it is designed to assist you in reporting your taxes.
 It is provided to you and the IRS, as well as to some US states, depending on their requirements.

-States with lower threshold requirements:
+State threshold requirements:

 Missouri requires 1099-Ks to be filed for each unique tax identification number with at least $1,200 USD in gross volume.